 The main problem with script treatment is that when someone asks you for it, you have to make sure that you both are on the same page as to what a script treatment is.
-In many cases, producers say they want to read treatment, but they mean a pitch (which is a presentation of the script in a few sentences) or an outline (summary of all the scenes).
-In most cases, treatment is the film’s story in prose (written in paragraphs instead of on the script’s format).
+In many cases, producers say they want to read a script treatment, but they mean a pitch (a presentation of the script in a few sentences) or an outline (a summary of all the scenes).
+In most cases, treatment is the film’s story in prose (written in paragraphs instead of in the script’s format).
 The treatment will focus on the film’s highlights, and you need to write it in the third-person voice and present tense and describe what the audience can see or hear in the film.

-Making the story better – Sometimes you have a script with great scenes and great dialogues, but they are so high that they hide the story’s problems like story structure problems, conflict problems, premise problems, etc. Many writers write the script treatment when they have that kind of problem in their script or when something in the script doesn’t feel right, and they can’t put their finger on what it is.
-The treatment is also a way to make sure you are using the 3 Acts structure correctly.
-There are more complicated structures with much more than 3 acts, and if you want to go deeper, I recommend reading the book Save The Cat!
+- Making the story better – Sometimes, you have a script with great scenes and great dialogues, but they are so high that they hide the story’s problems like story structure problems, conflict problems, premise problems, etc. Many writers write the script treatment when they have that kind of problem in their script or when something in the script doesn’t feel right, and they can’t put their finger on what it is.
+The treatment is also a way to make sure you use the 3 Acts structure correctly.
+There are more complicated structures with more than 3 acts, and if you want to go deeper, I recommend reading the book Save The Cat!
 The Last Book on Screenwriting You’ll Ever Need

 How long should the script treatment be?